zacharygazaille/cisc327-library-management-a2-7738/student_instructions.md

 - Write unit test script using python pytest framework for all the functionalities specified in `requirements_specification.md` file
 - For each function, write at least 4-5 test cases, including positive and negative test cases.
 - Create a separate folder named `tests` and store the test script file there.
 You may create separate script files for each function
+- Update the `A1_LastName_last4digitID.md` file to include a summary of the tests scripts.
 - A sample of test script is given in [`sample_test.py`](sample_test.py) file

 ### 4. Submission